-Following the "Brexit" referendum vote on 23 June 2016, in the long term, it is unclear whether UK legislation will continue to precisely mirror EU legislation or the UK will adopt a divergent policy.
+Following the Brexit referendum vote on 23 June 2016 and the UK's withdrawal from the EU on 31 January 2020, it is unclear whether, in the long term, UK legislation will continue to precisely mirror EU legislation or the UK will adopt a divergent policy.
 The Government has said that at the point of Brexit, in the 'Great Repeal Act', EU law will be converted into domestic law "wherever practical".
-We can expect law and policy changes to reflect national circumstances but not as a priority and presumably following proper procedures for scrutiny and consultation.
+Law and policy changes are expected to reflect national circumstances but not as a priority and presumably following proper procedures for scrutiny and consultation.
 There are no indications that climate change or energy laws will be prioritised for review or amendment.
-The outlook for renewable energy sources including wind is relatively stable due to the CCA which is primary UK legislation that is not dependent on any overarching EU legislation.
+The outlook for renewable energy sources including wind is relatively stable due to the CCA, which is primary UK legislation that is not dependent on any overarching EU legislation.